White House chief of staff told FDA chief vaccine must be authorized Friday or he needs to resign - KTVZ

 “This is an untrue representation of the phone call with the Chief of Staff.
 The FDA was encouraged to continue working expeditiously on Pfizer-BioNTech’s (emergency use authorization) request,” Hahn said in a statement Friday afternoon.
 “FDA is committed to issuing this authorization quickly, as we noted in our statement this morning.”

+“Dr. Marks and I have been very clear from the beginning that we are going to maintain the integrity of the scientific process.
+We are going to let our scientists do their job and review and go through the fairness of that review — the gold standard, if you will,” he added.

+“But we also recognize the urgency of the situation, and so we have said repeatedly we will work as quickly as we can to come to a decision and that’s what we did.”

-A White House official familiar with the conversation between Meadows and Hahn said it’s doubtful the FDA commissioner will actually be fired.
-The blunt warning from the chief of staff that he might as well resign if Pfizer’s emergency use authorization isn’t granted by Friday was a larger sign of the President’s frustration, this person said.
+A White House official familiar with the conversation between Meadows and Hahn said it’s doubtful the FDA commissioner would have actually been fired.
+The blunt warning from the chief of staff that he might as well resign if Pfizer’s emergency use authorization wasn’t granted by Friday was a larger sign of the President’s frustration, this person said.

 Public health experts have been fearful all along that White House officials would put undue pressure on the authorization process and, in turn, compromise public confidence in the vaccine, a source close to the White House coronavirus task force told CNN.

-This source said it’s unclear why Meadows would make such a threat this late in the process and that authorization of the vaccine is expected at any moment.
-This person added that authorization could come by the end of Friday.
+This source said it’s unclear why Meadows would make such a threat so late in the process, at a time when the authorization was expected imminently.

 Trump has grown impatient with the authorization process in recent weeks, with one person familiar with the President’s thinking telling CNN that Trump wants to rush out as many vaccines as possible before he leaves office.

-Note: This story has been updated with additional comments from Hahn on Saturday.